openedx/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

 ==========================================================

+The ``certificates_generatedcertificate`` table tracks the state of certificates that have been issued for a course.
+You can use this table to understand which of your learners received a certificate.

+This table stores a "snapshot" of the grade that the learner earned at the time of certificate generation.
+This table does not include a complete record of course grades or records for audit learners in courses that have on-demand certificates.
+For more information about how to view grades and passing learners, see the :ref:`grades_persistentcoursegrade` table or the :ref:`grades_persistentsubsectiongrade` table, or view the :ref:`grade report <partnercoursestaff:Access_grades>` that is available on the instructor dashboard.

+The ``certificates_generatedcertificate`` table is populated in two ways.

+* For courses that offer on-demand certificates, rows are updated when a learner requests a certificate or when edX staff triggers a regrade.
+In these courses, most entries are for learners who are in a certificate eligible track and have passed the course.
-The ``certificates_generatedcertificate`` table tracks the state of certificates and final grades for a course.
-The table is populated when a script is run to grade all of the learners who are enrolled in the course at that time and issue certificates.
-The certificate process can be rerun and this table is updated appropriately.
+* For other courses, edX runs a script that generates grades for all learners who are enrolled in the course at that time, creates a row for each of these learners, and issues certificates.
+If edX runs the script again, the script updates the table automatically.

 A sample of the heading row and two data rows in the ``certificates_generatedcertificate`` table follows.

 .. code-block:: sql

- id  user_id  download_url  grade  course_id  key  distinction  status  verify_uuid
+ id  user_id  download_url  grade  course_id  key  distinction  status
- download_uuid  name  created_date  modified_date error_reason  mode
+ verify_uuid download_uuid  name  created_date  modified_date error_reason
+ mode

  26  9999999
  https://s3.amazonaws.com/verify.edx.org/downloads/9_hash_1/Certificate.pdf